reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 PrintToConsole();
 </pre>

 To call a function with parameters, we type its name followed by a set of regular brackets.
-Inside the brackets, we put the data that we want to pass it, like so:
+Inside the brackets, we put the data that we want to pass it as parameters, like so:

 <pre>
 PrintPlayerName("Kerry");